L-Goncalves/Learn-Go/Go - Language of Google (Source Code of Course)/6. functions/README.md

 * Import can be "merged" with ().
 Example `import ("fmt" "os")`
 * `os.Exit(0)` Quits the program with success.
 * `os.Exit(-1)` Quits the program with exit status, good for error handling.
+* I've learned that it's possible to have a multi "return" function.

 ```
 func introduction() int